 Renting is a critical part of our housing mix.
 In 2025 a third of Victorians are renters, a record number that is expected to grow.
-In my electorate of Northgate that rises to around 40 per cent of constituents, and I know that other parts of Melbourne share those high numbers.
-In sought-after suburbs like Northgate or Thornbury there can be lines out the door during inspections.
+In my electorate of Northcote that rises to around 40 per cent of constituents, and I know that other parts of Melbourne share those high numbers.
+In sought-after suburbs like Northcote or Thornbury there can be lines out the door during inspections.
 I cannot count the number of conversations I have had with people in my community who are in real distress about their housing circumstances.
 People go from viewing to viewing and make application after application but are unable to find homes.
 People are living in awful circumstances and conditions, such as mould-ridden properties or homes without proper heating and cooling.
 Parents have to uproot their lives and their children's lives because their landlord has calculated that they can impose a big rental increase or simply evict them for no reason.
 People have to go through drawn-out VCAT processes just because a rental provider wants to roll the dice on claiming their bond, and there is no real consequence for doing so.
-Most of all I hear about the disempowerment and genuine fear people feel in a system that for far too long has not given them the dignity and security that they deserve.
+Most of all I hear about the dignity and security that they deserve.